BuddyHawley/BuddyHawley/README.md

  	Unless I like just came back from being afk) If I have busy on it might br bc im offtab (completely or patrially)
 	or I dont really wanna interact w anyone but friends, sorry...
 (I dont rlly put like DNI in my name mostly bc im lazy and I know ppl arent going to listen (Not saying that people interact w me a lot but its happened)

+	If you interact t with me I miggghhht be mean bc i need to warm up to ppl before I actually want to have a conversation w/ someone but i dont bite....
+I swear (im desperate can you tell